RosePwns/DefenderEvader/README.md

-# Windows 11/10 Bypass AV & Backdoor
+# Windows 11/10 Bypass AV & Insert Backdoor

 #### **For educational purposes only!**
 #### **Social Engineering is required!**